Kevin ZP98: Description

-The Kevin is a small self-loading pistol designed for short-distance fire up to 15 m, primarily as the secondary (concealed) weapon for law enforcement officers and for personal protection.
+Kevin is a small self-loading pistol designed for short-distance fire up to 15 m, primarily as the secondary (concealed) weapon for law enforcement officers and for personal protection.
 Its frame is made of a high-strength aluminium alloy, the barrel and slide of steel, the grips from a reinforced rubber compound.
 The pistol has a dynamic breech, DAO trigger mechanism, and fixed sight.
 It does not have a safety lever, and has a patented blowback system with gas retardation to control recoil.

 The pistol was developed at the end of the 1990s by weapon designer Antonín Zendl for the company Zbrojovka Vsetín - Indet (ZVI, originally established in Vsetín in 1937 as a part of Zbrojovka Brno).

 In January 2013 ZVI laid off most of the workers.
 However, production of the pistol in Vsetín and ammunition in Slavičín remained.